The King of Fighters XI: Critical response

+Legacy

-In a retrospective review, HardcoreGaming regarded The King of Fighters XI as one of the best entries in the franchise, noting the backgrounds' quality, the gameplay and quick load times compared to the original arcade game.
+In a retrospective review, HardcoreGaming101 regarded The King of Fighters XI as one of the best entries in the franchise, noting the backgrounds' quality, the gameplay and quick load times compared to the original arcade game.
 In 2012, Complex ranked it as the eighth best SNK fighting game ever made, adding that "Shion has to be the coolest sub-boss ever".
 In 2009, SNK Playmore released a sequel called The King of Fighters XII.
 However, as the game did not feature a story, SNK Playmore finished the story arc involving Ash in The King of Fighters XIII released in 2011.
 Writer Akihiko Ureshino lamented Mai Shiranui did not make it to the game canonically but was satisfied with her inclusion in KOF: Maximum Impact 2 as a meaning of compensation.
 ONE37pm listed it as the 16th best SNK game, for improving on KOF 2003s new content and further expanding the amount of playable characters, especially thanks to the PS2 port.